sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 ### 2-1 Financial Incentives and Conflicts of Interest

 As private evaluators like ScaleAI gain prominence, the financial dynamics between them and model developers become a critical concern <d-cite key="forbes2024openai"></d-cite>.
 Companies may invest heavily in these evaluations to secure favorable rankings, creating a potential conflict of interest.
-For instance, if a data curation company provides both SFT/preference data and evaluation services to a client, there is an inherent incentive to design evaluation datasets that highlight the strengths of the client's models.
+For instance, if a data curation company provides both finetuning data and evaluation services to a client, there is an inherent incentive to design evaluation datasets that highlight the strengths of the client's models.
 This could lead to biased evaluations where certain models consistently outperform competitors, not necessarily due to superior capabilities but because the evaluation criteria are tailored to favor them.
 In the following screenshot from Scale AI, we can see that LLM training companies like OpenAI and Cohere are customers of ScaleAI.
 At the same time, ScaleAI evaluates the performance of these models based on its leaderboard.

 {% include figure.html path="assets/img/2025-04-28-risks-private-evals/scale_customers.png" class="img-fluid" %}